EmileRolley/sustainable-computing/README.md

 _:zap: Energy consumption metrology agent.
 Let "scaph" dive and bring back the metrics that will help you make your systems and applications more sustainable !._
+* [Clarke](https://github.com/patricoferris/clarke) - `Metrics` `Power consumptions` `OCaml` \
+_Clarke tries to work out how much energy your machine is using, perhaps also how much carbon too and then ships that data off to somewhere so you can work out how to minimise it and then offset the residual._
 * [geocaml](https://github.com/geocaml) - `Climate` `General` `Geospacial` `OCaml`\
 _A collection of geospatial and climate tools and libraries written in OCaml_